orthecreedence/wookie/README.md

 <img src="http://orthecreedence.github.com/wookie/wookie-smile_small.jpg"
      alt="Wookie accepts our servitude."
      align="left" />
 Wookie is an asynchronous HTTP server written in common lisp.
-It is not for public use, yet.
-It's named after my dog who is extremely tempermental, image-conscious, and makes sounds like a wookie when you squeeze him.
+It is in beta at the moment, with many features you probably want unimplemented for now.
+Wookie is completely undocumented at the moment, although as its API solidifies this will be remedied.
+Wookie is named after my dog who is extremely tempermental, image-conscious, and makes sounds like a wookie when you squeeze him.
 He views himself as royalty, and we are all forever in his debt for his invaluable gift of existing on the same planet as us.
 This project is dedicated to him.

-Wookie borrows ideas from the excellent Hunchentoot.
 Originally, the goal was to port Hunchentoot to async, but Wookie took a divergent turn and is now its own project.

 Wookie requires git versions of: [cl-libevent2](/orthecreedence/cl-libevent2), [cl-async](/orthecreedence/cl-async), [http-parse](/orthecreedence/http-parse)